Kinoma/SourceDocumentation/pins.md

 		</behavior>
 	</handler>

-To stop a repeat, send a message with repeat=off with the same callback and interval query parameters:
+To stop a repeat, send a message with `repeat=off` with the same `callback` and `interval` query parameters, as follows:

 	application.invoke(new MessageWithObject("pins:/greenButton/get?repeat=off&interval=50&callback=/gotButton"));